MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-managedsystemelement.md

 ---
-Description: 'CIM\_ManagedSystemElement is the base class for the system element hierarchy.
-Any component of a system can potentially be represented by this class or its subclasses.' ms.assetid: '838cc77f-8a8d-429a-8e17-5ede3cc9b6ed'
+Description: CIM\_ManagedSystemElement is the base class for the system element hierarchy.
+Any component of a system can potentially be represented by this class or its subclasses. ms.assetid: 838cc77f-8a8d-429a-8e17-5ede3cc9b6ed
-title: 'CIM\_ManagedSystemElement class'
+title: CIM\_ManagedSystemElement class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_ManagedSystemElement class